 The centre was managed by a suitably qualified and experienced person.
 She had a good knowledge of the assessed needs and support requirements for residents availing of respite in the centre.
-The person in charge had been working with the provider for more than 12 years with eight of those years being in management positions.
-She had taken up the post for person in charge of this centre in May 2021.
-She held a degree in social care and a certificate in management.
-At the time of inspection, she was in the process of completing a masters in social care leadership and management.
-She was in a full time position and was not responsible for any other service.
+The person in charge had 11 years of management experience.
+She held a degree in social care and a masters in social care leadership.

+She was in a full time position and was responsible for one other residential service located a short distance away.
 She was found to have a good knowledge of the requirements of the regulations.
 The person in charge reported that she felt supported in her role and had regular formal and informal contact with her manager.

 There was a clearly defined management structure in place that identified lines of accountability and responsibility.
 This meant that all staff were aware of their responsibilities and who they were accountable to.
-The person in charge completed some shifts within the centre but also had protected management hours.
-The person in charge reported to the director of administration who in turn reported to the chief executive officer.
-The person in charge and director of administration held formal meetings on a regular basis.
+The person in charge had protected management hours.
+She was supported by two leaders.
+One in this centre and one in the other centre for which she held responsibility.
+The person in charge reported to the director of operations who in turn reported to the chief executive officer.
+The person in charge and director of operations held formal meetings on a regular basis.

-The provider had completed an annual review of the quality and safety of the service and unannounced visits to review the quality and safety of care on a six monthly basis as required by the regulations.
+The provider had completed an annual review of the quality and safety of the service in 2023 and was in the final stages of completing one for 2024.
+Unannounced visits to review the quality and safety of care on a six-monthly basis as required by the regulations had also been completed with the last one being in December 2024.
 A number of other audits and checks were also completed on a regular basis.
-Examples of these included, quality and safety checks, fire safety, finance and infection control.
+Examples of these included, quality and safety checks, fire safety, finance. daily records, medication and infection control.
 There was evidence that actions were taken to address issues identified in these audits and checks.
-There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.
+There were regular staff meetings and separate management meetings with evidence of communication of shared learning at these meetings.